micmejia/bible-dump/AMPC/Revelation/Rev 13.md

-Here is [room for] discernment [a call for the wisdom [^d]of interpretation].
+Here is [room for] discernment [a call for the wisdom of interpretation].
 Let anyone who has intelligence (penetration and insight enough) calculate the number of the beast, for it is a human number [the number of a certain man]; his number is 666.